Live Blogging 'Bristol Palin - Life's a Tripp'

 The show starts with a fairly long rehash of who the Palins are.
-Lifetime, we appreciate the effort but we know what we’re getting ourselves into with this.
+TLC, we appreciate the effort but we know what we're getting ourselves into with this.
 Bristol introduces herself as a 21-year-old single mom whose son is her life.
-Then she introduces the whole family again, calling her sister Willow a “firecracker” and her mom “my greatest inspiration.”
-Cut to a clip of Sarah Palin at the Conservative Political Action Conference screaming “God bless you patriots!”
-It’s clear this show’s going to be more about the whole Palin family than just Bristol.
+Then she introduces the whole family again, calling her sister Willow a "firecracker" and her mom "my greatest inspiration."
+Cut to a clip of Sarah Palin at the Conservative Political Action Conference screaming "God bless you patriots!"
+It's clear this show's going to be more about the whole Palin family than just Bristol.

 Just into the credits, and I'm already tired of her voice.
 It's an odd accent, often sounds like an impersonation of someone with her jaw wired shut.

 Bristol takes Tripp to a reindeer farm.
 In the confessional, Bristol talks about how girls think a kid is an accessory, but motherhood is hard work.
 She clearly has the same dialect as her mother (Is it regional?
 A family trait?), creating whole new contractions with words like "hadn'ta."
 A graphic comes up that says "Bristol's apartment," but it looks like a luxury three-story waterfront lodge.
 She announces she's moving to L.A. to "show Tripp the world, and what's out there."

 Less than 10 minutes into her daughter's show, Sarah Palin wanders into the room in full makeup.
 She gives a brief pep talk to Bristol before wandering off, wearing what looks like waders and chasing after a tiny little dog.